tisyasharma/US-air-travel-trends/README.md

 # Passenger Travel Analysis

-Interactive visuals of U.S. flight trends (1999–2024): route flows, carrier market share, and seasonal capacity using cleaned T-100 data.
+Built interactive visuals of U.S. flight trends (1999–2024): route flows, carrier market share, and seasonal capacity using cleaned T-100 data.

 Live demo: https://tisyasharma.github.io/US-air-travel-trends/.
 The steps below are only needed if you want to rebuild data or preview locally.